-An employee who is promoted to a different classification shall be placed on the lowest step of the new salary range that results in a salary raise of not less than a 5% increase above the employee's current salary.
+Except as provided below, an employee who is promoted to a different classification shall be placed on the lowest step of the new salary range that results in a salary rise of not less than a 5% increase above the employee's current salary.
+Upon the recommendation of the Department Head and approval by the Board of Supervisors, an employee may be place at a higher step if the employee has demonstrated exceptional qualifications and service to the County, or fi justified by equity consideration within the department (For example, to avoid salary compaction).
 The employee shall have a new anniversary date that is the effective date of the promotion.